siddhi-io/siddhi-io-email/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">cc</td>
-        <td style="vertical-align: top; word-wrap: break-word">The addresses of the recipients that should be included in the CC (Carbon Copy) list.
-When there are multiple CC recipients, all the addresses are specified as a comma separated list.</td>
+        <td style="vertical-align: top; word-wrap: break-word">The address(es) of the 'cc' recipients.
+If there are more than one 'cc' recipient, the addresses can be given as a comma separated list.</td>
         <td style="vertical-align: top">None</td>
         <td style="vertical-align: top">STRING</td>
         <td style="vertical-align: top">Yes</td>